Timeline

 1988

+The first Kiki McDonough shop was opened on Elizabeth Street.
 Kiki wanted her store to be open and welcoming, somewhere people felt comfortable entering for a browse.

 "The business has always been the thing that has pulled me to a bigger store, and every time it has been nerve-wracking”, Kiki explains, and she tentatively followed the brand that had somehow become bigger than anything she had ever expected.

-Kiki spent this year designing and launching her first pair of pearl earrings, this was the first of many pearl pieces to follow for the brand.
+Kiki spent this year designing and launching her first pair of pearl earrings.
+This was the first of many pearl pieces to follow for the brand.

 1990

-This was the decade that Kiki became quite the name in society - There is something to be said for dressing for the life you want to live, and Kiki’s life has been as colourful as her jewellery.
 Whilst working on growing her business, Kiki frequented the London social scene and became something of a socialite, often appearing in the glossy pages of Tatler magazine in her finest dress and Manolo heels with her second husband, Randle Siddeley.

 1992